 1. United States

-With a GDP of over $25.46 trillion, the US stands tall as one of the largest economies in the world and is the first market that businesses target for expansion.
-Various factors make this country a business-friendly environment and foster growth for employees.
+With a GDP of over $25.46 trillion, the US stands as one of the largest economies in the world.
+It is the first market most businesses target when planning international expansion.

 Factors favoring companies:

-Also, the country's open and transparent legal system, regulations, and intellectual property protection have ranked it 6 on the Ease of Doing Business Index
+The country's transparent legal system and intellectual property protections rank it 6th on the Ease of Doing Business Index.
+Its GDP growth rate stands at 2.1%.

 Factors favoring employees: